Just Another Way to Say I Love You

 Just Another Way to Say I Love You is the self-produced fourth album by American R&B singer Barry White, released in 1975 on the 20th Century label.

 History

 The album topped the R&B albums chart, White's fourth in a row to do so, and peaked at #17 on the Billboard 200.
 It also reached #12 on the UK Albums Chart.
-The album was a success, yielding two Billboard R&B Top Ten singles, "What Am I Gonna Do with You", which peaked at #1, and "I'll Do for You Anything You Want Me To".
+The album was a success, yielding two Billboard R&B Top Ten singles, "What Am I Gonna Do with You", which peaked at #1, and "I'll Do for You Anything You Want Me To", which peaked at #4.
 Both were also successful on the Billboard Hot 100, peaking at #8 and #40 respectively.
 Both singles were also hits on the UK Singles Chart, peaking at #5 and #20 respectively.
 The album was digitally remastered and reissued on CD on July 31, 2006 by UMVD Special Markets.